Best Horizon Zero Dawn Settings [Max Performance Guide]

 Clouds: High

-This isn’t the case with Horizon Zero Dawn since most of the game environment is circled around the beautiful landscapes that the Horizon supports – clearly explained in its name.
-Subsequently, we tested all three settings available, High and Medium resulted in much sharper animation of clouds, while also providing a realistic look.
+I tested all three settings available, High and Medium resulted in a much sharper animation of clouds, while also providing a realistic look.
 The difference was negligible, but noticing the performance difference was minor – Keep it at High.

 Motion Blur: Off

-Other than that, it didn’t attract me during the game as I get dizziness through it.
+Motion Blur didn’t attract me during the game as I got motion sickness through it.
 The in-game part seems to be a personnel preference, but keep in mind that Motion Blur has no performance impact whatsoever in Horizon Zero Dawn.
-It really comes down to the player on what he prefers.
+It really comes down to the players on what they prefer.

 Ambient Occlusion: High